NotThorny/ChestCrafter/README.md

 Fair Warning!!
 Many chests do not have proper handlers and won't open!
 Please feel free to experiment, but know that any chests that don't open are not an issue with the plugin!

+Any chests without a handler can be added by you to the reward file, and then it will open with your own custom rewards you have set.
+Refer to [Custom Chest Rewards](https://github.com/NotThorny/ChestCrafter#custom-chest-rewards) further down this README for more information.

 ![20231130153855](https://github.com/NotThorny/ChestCrafter/assets/107363768/41afc6a4-a129-42af-b3d4-54f1fbafb953)

 ## Installation